 No matter what industry you work in, you’re going to be exposed to some risk of injury and the need for workers comp insurance.
 According to a personal injury law specialist, when you work in manufacturing, this risk is increased through working with large machinery, potentially hazardous chemicals, and sharp objects.
-If you are among the millions of Americans who have suffered a job-related injury, you need to make sure you hire a workers’ compensation attorney in philadelphia to help you have a clear understanding of your legal rights.
+If you are among the millions of Americans who have suffered a job-related injury, you need to make sure you hire a workers compensation attorney.
+A workers’ compensation attorney in philadelphia can help you have a clear understanding of your legal rights.

 However, the majority of injuries in manufacturing are quite preventable, and steps can be taken to reduce the risk of injury to employees, visitors, and contractors at your site.
 5 of the most common injuries in manufacturing are very preventable if the proper procedures are followed.